GAIR-NLP/auto-j/README.md

 #### Criteria

-We manually design criteria for each scenario to guide GPT-4 to generate more comprehensive judgements.
+We manually design criteria for each scenario to guide GPT-4 to generate more comprehensive judgments.

 These criteria can be found in `other_resources/scenario_criteria/specials`.
 The set of criteria for a scenario is organized as a `yaml` file (the following is the criteria for `planning` scenario), where each criterion consists of the name, description, weight (aborted), and type (basic, content, format or style):